AlexFL1188/Student_Registration_GUI/README.md

 	-create button in GUI for action *Completed by Alexander Reimer* -create method to output the current students info to a .doc file *Completed by Alexander Reimer*

 **- If course is full, allow student to add to wishlist** *Completed by Eric Thompson*

-	-create methods to handle if course is full
-	-create wishlist instance in student
+	-create methods to handle if course is full *Completed by Eric Thompson* -create wishlist instance in student *Completed by Eric Thompson* -create button in GUI to display wishlist *Completed by Eric Thompson*

 ---------------------------------------------------------------------------------------
 # Steps/Time Line